Crafted with Purpose

 Ghana

-Kente Weaving
+Kente

 Kente is a vibrant, handwoven fabric that originates from Ghana.
 Traditionally worn during important ceremonies, each Kente cloth tells a story through its bold colors and intricate patterns.
 The weaving process is done on narrow looms, with weavers skillfully interlacing threads to create symbolic designs.